Triangle Link: Opening and operation

 In 2004 the Public Roads Administration published a report documenting high administration costs in the 46 toll companies throughout the country.
 Along with the company for the Osterøy Bridge, SBT received the harshest criticism in the report.
 Especially a trip made by Chairman Harry Herstad and his wife to San Francisco to participate at a conference was criticized, as it cost the toll company NOK 118,000.
 Also annual board member fees of NOK 200,000 and excessive trips for the board were commented as wasted money.
 The internal audit concluded with that there were costs of NOK 300,000 in 2002 and 2003 which were not properly documented or were not used in line with regulations.
 The report was rejected by the board, who claimed that several of the issues were misunderstandings and that the Public Roads Administration was using the report in a campaign to establish a state-run toll collection agency. Øyvind Halleraker withdrew as managing director of SBT and as chairman of the Norwegian Road Financing Companies Association in January 2005.
 He was at the time also member of parliament for the Conservative Party.

 As a consequence of the report, Hordaland County Municipality demanded an extraordinary annual meeting be held in February, in which chairman Harry Herstad was replaced.
 Pål Kårbø was elected new chairman.
-At the same time the annual meeting demanded that the company withdraw from its various tasks related to establishing toll projects on Bølmo and Halsnøy as well as administrative work of the Norwegian Road Financing Companies Association.
+At the same time the annual meeting demanded that the company withdraw from its various tasks related to establishing toll projects on Bølmo and Halsnøya as well as administrative work of the Norwegian Road Financing Companies Association.
 In a 2007 report from the Public Roads Administration, SBT was one of seven toll companies which was criticized for too high administration costs.
 The toll changed the operator of the toll plaza from Bru- og Tunnelselskapet to Vegamot in 2010.
 The same year the toll plaza had 1,910,280 passing vehicles and a revenue of NOK 142 million.
 This made it the ninth-largest toll road in Norway by revenue.
 The toll collection was scheduled to be completed on 30 April 2013.